Taylor Swift stays at No. 1, and foils Ye in the process

 TOP SONGS

-Then, elsewhere in the top five … well, the entire top five remains the exact same as last week.
-Kendrick Lamar’s “Not Like Us” holds steady at No. 3, followed by Sabrina Carpenter’s “Espresso” and Tommy Richman’s “Million Dollar Baby.”
-The chart’s first mover, hitting a new peak by rising from No. 8 to No. 6, is Chappell Roan’s “Good Luck, Babe!”
-It’s followed by another rising song, Billie Eilish’s “Birds of a Feather,” which also hits a new peak; it climbs from No. 10 to No. 7.
+Then, elsewhere in the Top 5… Well, the entire Top 5 remains the exact same as last week.
+Kendrick Lamar’s “Not Like Us” holds steady at No. 3, followed by Carpenter’s “Espresso” and Tommy Richman’s “Million Dollar Baby.”
+The chart’s first mover, hitting a new peak by rising from No. 8 to No. 6, is Roan’s “Good Luck, Babe!”
+It’s followed by another rising song, Billie Eilish’s “Birds of a Feather,” which also hits a new peak, climbing from No. 10 to No. 7.

 WORTH NOTING

 One answer, unsurprisingly, is country music.
-Post Malone is about to drop F-1 Trillion, which is bound to boost a bunch of its songs in the weeks and months to come, while his collaborator Morgan Wallen has tracks at No. 13 (“Cowgirls,” featuring ERNEST) and No. 15 (“Lies Lies Lies”) this week.
-Luke Combs, whose Post Malone duet “Guy For That” debuted in the Top 20 last week, sits at No. 14 with his Twisters jam “Ain’t No Love in Oklahoma,” while Zach Bryan’s songs and albums continue to dot the Billboard charts.
+Post Malone is about to drop F-1 Trillion, which is bound to boost a bunch of its songs in the weeks and months to come, while his collaborator, Wallen, has tracks at No. 13 (“Cowgirls,” featuring ERNEST) and No. 15 (“Lies Lies Lies”) this week.
+Luke Combs, whose Malone duet, “Guy For That,” debuted in the Top 20 last week, sits at No. 14 with his Twisters jam, “Ain’t No Love in Oklahoma,” while Zach Bryan’s songs and albums continue to dot the Billboard charts.

 Oh, and there are two other Hot 100 song debuts worth noting: 1) Charli XCX’s “Guess” remix with Billie Eilish enters this week’s chart at No. 12; and 2) *NSYNC’s “Bye Bye Bye” re-enters the Hot 100 at No. 45.
 Deadpool & Wolverine, it turns out, has long coattails.